yoramterleth/uiglaciology/content/1-hardware.md

 An important concept is that different computers, like kennicott, can be operated from a different computer.

 kennicott can be accessed via a terminal and ssh (including with putty, from a Windows machine), or, alternately it can be mounted via samba to a local computer filesystem.
+U

-Do most computing on the group server kennicott.
+We do most computing on the group server kennicott where we can access eachother's scripts and access group datasets.